 The trail climbs several flights of steps, running along the edge of the narrow strip of redwoods that grows in the canyon.
 The trail crosses the gorge on a high footbridge and then switchbacks up a steep hillside.
 As the trail climbs, the redwoods get smaller; eventually the sound of the waterfall can be heard in the distance.

 The trail levels out and contours along the hillside to the waterfall, a thin stream that cascades down a rock face.
 Continue on the Valley View Trail, which descends by a flight of steps into a dense clump of small redwoods, then climbs an oak-wooded hillide.

-From the falls, the well-used Valley View trail climbs out of the canyon, almost immediately leaving the redwoods behind and entering an oak forest.
-The trail is not as scenic as the Pfeiffer Falls trail but is worthwhile because of a panoramic viewpoint that it leads to.
-The spur trail that leads to this viewpoint is less-used and narrower than the other trails in this loop, and can get overgrown with poison oak.
-The trail follows a ridge with occasional glimpses across the valley.
+The Valley View spur is less-used and narrower than the main trail, and can get overgrown with poison oak.
+The trail follows a ridge with views of the imposingly high, scrub-covered mountains and occasional glimpses across the valley.
 Eventually the trail emerges at a viewpoint over the Big Sur Valley, looking toward the ocean.
 The grand sweep of the valley, fading into the pale blue distance, makes a spectacular view.